-To start coding, a developer simply needs to start typing, whether in a group or alone.
+To start coding, a developer simply needs to start typing, whether in a room or alone.
 There is no need to request control and no confirmation dialog to step through.
 Several developers can be editing different files at the same time, and starting with CodeTogether 3.0, simultaneous edits in the same file (similar to Google Docs) are also supported.

 Note: When multiple developers are typing simultaneously in the same file, language features like content assist, validation, navigation, etc. will continue to work for each editor, but performance may be affected.
 We are continuing to improve the reliability of these features in such cases.